John Scott Porter: Life

 From 1832 Porter had lectured on biblical subjects to divinity students, and on 10 July 1838 he was appointed, with Henry Montgomery, professor of theology by the "Association of Irish non-subscribing Presbyterians", his responsibilities being biblical criticism and dogmatics, in a chair endowed by government in 1847.
 On 16 July 1851 he was appointed professor of Hebrew and cognate languages.
 For many years he also taught classics to private pupils.
+He and his wife Margaret ran a day school in Belfast.

 Later theological controversies were internal to Porter's own denomination.
 He led a secession from the Antrim presbytery (of which he had been clerk from 7 May 1834), and founded (21 February 1862) the northern presbytery of Antrim, with the purpose of emphasising a recognition of the authority of Christ and of divine revelation (the two presbyteries were reunited on 7 November 1894).
 On the same grounds he withdrew, with a large majority, from the local Unitarian society, and formed (December 1876) the Ulster Unitarian Christian Association.

 Porter preached for the last time, at Larne, on 18 August 1878, and died, after long illness, at his residence, Lennox Vale, Belfast, on 5 July 1880; he was buried on 8 July in the Borough cemetery, Belfast, where an Irish cross of black marble was erected to his memory.
 A memorial tablet was placed in his church.